zvxvx/audioo/README.md

 - [x] Play audio with a button that can play and pause
 - [x] Control volume with a slider
 - [x] Have audio loop
+- [ ] Generate the buttons and volume sliders in javascript